KogarashiNetwork/KogarashiNetwork.github.io/book/tutorial/nova_pallet.md

 With this step, we finish to setup the ivc runtime environment.

 ## 5. Test whether the functions work correctly
-The nova-ivc-pallet methods is available on your pallet so we are going to test them as following tests.
+The pallet-nova methods is available on your pallet so we are going to test them as following tests.

 - <your-pallet>/src/main.rs
 ```rust